manetu/policyengine/docs/docs/concepts/operations.md

 # Operations

-**Operations** define the actions that can be performed in your system and route requests to the appropriate policies.
+**Operations** define the actions that can be performed in your system and route requests to the appropriate policies, and are evaluated during Phase 1 (Operation Phase) of [Policy Conjunction](/concepts/policy-conjunction).

 ## Overview